Benchmarking quantum devices beyond classical capabilities

-ie. the probability that uniformly sampled input basis state $\ket{j}$ is measured as $\ket{i}$ being under the effect of $\Omega_z$, where the Hamming distance between $i$ and $j$ is $k =0,\ldots,N$.
+i.e. the probability that uniformly sampled input basis state $\ket{j}$ is measured as $\ket{i}$ being under the effect of $\Omega_z$, where the Hamming distance between $i$ and $j$ is $k =0,\ldots,N$.
 Summarizing everything we get the value of the estimator $\widetilde{h_U}$: